nus-cs2103/nus-se-pr-bot/README.md

 ## Deployment

 The repository is configured to deploy whenever new changes are made to this repository.
 Ensure that changes are tested locally before pushing.
 Changes should go into the `develop` branch first before merging into `master` for deployment.

+# License

+Code released under the MIT license.